jely2002/Walk-Simulator/README.md

 # Walk-Simulator
-The open source code of Walk Simulator
+The open source code of Walk Simulator.

-Download now at walksimulator.tk!
+This project has been abandoned.